episod/developer-relations-template/README.md

 ## Definitions

+* _friction log_ - a collection of observations (& occasional suggestions) on friction encountered through a developer experience.
+Think of it like a journal of walking through your platform's metaphorical park.
+Useful in early stages of joining a developer relations team to introduce an outside perspective.
+In later stages of team membership, to continue the metaphor, it's important to pick up the easy trash as you go.
+No use hoarding maps of all the litter in the park.
 * _local metrics_ - metrics within direct influence of the developer relations team, like pageviews, time on page, developer experience survey results, activation rates, feature adoption and breadth, even `XX% of developer relations team agree`

 ## Changelog